Behaviour Policy - Updated September 2021

 In the event that the child refuses to leave when the parent arrives, the police will be called to escort the child (with the parent) off the premises.

-A child who has a major behaviour incident will miss the next class trip or treat, and instead will complete some extra work.
+A child who has a Level 3 incident will miss the next class trip or treat, and instead will complete some extra work.
 (In the event that the child is absent from school when this is due to take place it will be carried forward to the next opportunity.)

 Red and Yellow Cards